gashawgedef/Steghub_Devops_Engineering_Projects/project-03-MERN_STACK/aws-mern-stack-implementation101-to-108.md

 export default Input
 ```

 ![image](assets/65_edit_input_js.jpg)

-To make use of Axios, which is a Promise based HTTP client for the browser and node.js, you need to cd into your client from your terminal and run yarn add axios or npm install axios.
+To make use of **Axios**, which is a Promise based HTTP client for the browser and node.js, you need to cd into your client from your terminal and run yarn add axios or npm install axios.

-- Move to the src folder
+- Move to the **src** folder

 ```
 cd ..